dsmsuite/dsmsuite.github.io/user_guide.md

 it is possible to write your own analyzer as long as its writes the result to a DSI file.

 > The DSI file must conform to the XSD schema described below.
 The DSM file format can be changed without any notice.
-> For backwards compatibility it currently it still is unchanged with respect to the original DSM plug in format,
-> but this could change in the future.

 ## DSM builder
 The DSM builder uses a DSI file to create a DSM file.
 To build the DSM file it: